Removing backslash inside input box with the key double quote

 echo $see;

-But the trial above still shows the stupid backslash inside the input box.
+But the trial above still shows the backslash inside the input box.

+How can I remove the stupid backslash inside the input box when $_GET[‘key’] is "?